 According to the Pew Research Center, the U.S. Hispanic population reached a new high in 2018 at nearly 60 million people.
 That’s a lot of names!
 Here are some popular beauties for little Latinas.

-Girl names from American pop culture & celebs
+Girl names from American pop culture & celebrities

 Pop culture has long had an influence on baby names.
-Thanks to the popular HBO show Game of Thrones, the name girl name Arya (after the character Arya Stark) is hot, and of course the names Elsa and Anna, from the movie Frozen, are more popular than ever.
+Thanks to the popular HBO show Game of Thrones, the name girl name Arya (after the character Arya Stark) became super-hot, and of course, the names Elsa and Anna, from the movie Frozen, are still popular.

 Vintage baby girl names